evanbergeron/thon/README.md

 ```

 thon has natural numbers, functions, recursion, binary product and sum
-types, parametric polymorphism, existential packages (a formalization of
+types, polymorphism, existential packages (a formalization of
 interfaces), and recursive types.

 ## natural numbers